pranavdhawan/terminal-chat/README.md

 Open a the cloned repo in a terminal window and run `node chat-node`.
 This is going to be the local server set-up.

 In another terminal window from the directory run `node chat-client *your-name-here*` This is the user chat window.
+Add as many user as you want. `Ctrl + C` to quit the chat